YMandCL/Industrial-Production-Exploratory/README.md

 8. Model 3 Month and 10 Year to predict yield curve

 9. Which elements have collinearity?
+Check VIF Variance Inflation Factor.
+It should not exceed 5 or 10